microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-messaging-overview.md

 `body` represents the body of the message. `body` in itself can refer to other elements in the schema like mentions, attachments.
 Body can be `text` or `html` as represented by the `contentType` property.

-Microsoft Teams supports additional schema elements which are outside of the HTML specifications to support additional elements like mentions.
-Following elements are supported by `chatMessage` schema which are not HTML elements
+Microsoft Teams supports more schema elements, which are outside of the HTML specifications to support other elements like mentions.
+Following elements are supported by `chatMessage` schema, which aren't HTML elements

 - at - Reference to an [chatMessageMention](/graph/api/resources/chatmessagemention?preserve-view=true) representing details of a user, application, [channel](/graph/api/resources/channel?preserve-view=true), [team](/graph/api/resources/team?preserve-view=true) or [tag](/graph/api/resources/teamworktag?preserve-view=true) being @mentioned
 - attachment - Representing the position of an attachment reference
 - systemEventMessage - When body `content` is set to `<systemEventMessage/>`, it means the message represents a special event.
 You can read more about system events [here](/graph/system-messages).
 - emoji - When body of the message contains an emoji, `$"<emoji id="IdOfTheEmoji" alt="AlternateRepresentationOfEmoji" title="TitleOfEmoji"></emoji>"` element represents various properties of an emoji
-    - id - Id of the emoji
+    - id - ID of the emoji
-    - alt - Alternate representation for the emoji e.g. Unicode
+    - alt - Alternate representation for the emoji, e.g.,  Unicode
     - title - Title for the emoji

 #### Example of a message with @mention for a team